GrossfieldLab/loos/INSTALL.md

 ```
 ## General Instructions

-This is in case you don't want to use you OS' package manager, and don't want
+This is in case you don't want to use your OS' package manager, and don't want
 to use conda.
 I'm not sure why anyone would do this, and so these instructions
 are really for historical purposes only.

-First, make sure you have the Developer's Tools (i.e. XCode) installed.
-XCode
+First, make sure you have the Developer's Tools (i.e. XCode, g++, clang, etc)
-is available for free through the Mac App store.
-Next, you will need to
-install SCons (http://scons.org) and Boost
+installed.
+Next, you will need to install SCons (http://scons.org) and Boost
-(http://boost.org) by visiting their websites, downloading the
+(http://boost.org) by visiting their websites, downloading the software, and
-software, and following their installation instructions.
+following their installation instructions.
-Alternatively, use fink to install these packages.

 #### NetCDF